Planning your visit

 Toilets: There are public toilets at Burscough Wharf

-With flat towpaths, historic canal features and rich wildlife, the top locks on the Ruffold Branch and Burscough, just through the junction of the Leeds & Liverpool Canal, are the perfect place for family walks, bike rides and bird spotting.
-Rufford juntion is a 10 minute walk along the towpath from Burscough making it perfect for a post-Sunday lunch stroll.
+With flat towpaths, historic canal features and rich wildlife, the top locks on the Rufford Branch and Burscough, just through the junction of the Leeds & Liverpool Canal, are the perfect place for family walks, bike rides and bird spotting.
+Rufford junction is a 10 minute walk along the towpath from Burscough making it perfect for a post-Sunday lunch stroll.

 Burscough has a courtyard wharf.
 During the height of the canal age, the wharf was home to a purpose built as a veterinary centre for the horses that pulled barges along the canal.
 The site included stables, canal cottage, weighbridge, chop house, warehouse, harness rooms and offices.
 Today it has been restored and is home to small arts and crafts businesses, shops and cafes.

 There are some grassy spots by the canal where you can lay down a picnic blanket

 With Martin Mere Wetland Centre not far away, don't be surprised if, along with the usual ducks and moorhens, you'll spot Barn owls, dippers and wagtails.

 By car - there's free parking at Burscough Wharf, along the road and for customers of the local pubs

 By train - Burscough Bridge Station is just five mintures up the road from the towpath